Why should I choose Dr. Tadros to perform my rhinoplasty procedure?

 You will wear a nose splint for the first week.
 You will have slight bruising and swelling around the nose and eye area.
 This will gradually dissipate over the course of a few days or weeks.

 While recovery is different for every rhinoplasty patient, you can generally expect the following:

 - A slight headache and minor pain

 - Sleep interference

-Besides following doctor’s orders, there are a few additional things you can do to help maximize recovery process after a rhinoplasty surgery:
+Besides following doctor’s orders, a few things you can do to maximize your recovery include:

 - Avoid vigorous exercise

 - Keep your new nose out of the sun